 Father’s Name: N/A

 He stayed at the Charle de Gaulle Airport in France from August 26, 1986, to July 2006.
 This airport was a companion for everything to stay, eat, and study.
 A case was filed against him for taking him away from the Tunnel, But no one could evacuate him from the airport until he fell sick, and was taken to hospital in July 2006.

 Naseri was born in Iran.
 His father was a doctor at the Anglo-Persian Oil Company in Iran and, his mother was born in Scotland by profession; she was also a nurse in this company.
 He came to Britain in 1973 to do a 3-year course from the University of Bradford.
 Then go back to Iran.

 Is he expelled from Iran?

-He then applied for citizenship of more than one country.
+He then applied for citizenship in more than one country.
 His application was not accepted.
-Every country he applied for their citizen, the application got rejected, and the reasons are unknown.
+In every country he applied for their citizenship, the application got rejected, and the reasons are unknown.

 How he got a Refugee Certificate?